 Keep your car protected in advance with these 6 tips compiled by

 1. Vacuum your car regularly

-The best thing you can do to protect your cloth car seats is to become best friends with your vacuum machine.
+The best thing you can do to protect your cloth car seats is regularly use your vacuum machine.
 If you don’t already have one, purchase a car vacuum, a shop vacuum, or any other powerful handheld vacuum cleaner.

 It doesn’t take long for the dirt, grime, debris, and contaminants to work themselves deep into the cloth, where they can cause damage or discoloration.
 Try to get in the habit of vacuuming your car about once a week, even if it doesn’t look like it needs to be vacuumed.
 There’s a lot of dirt and other grime you can't see that contributes to the overall wear and tear on your car upholstery.